-Having a higher bandwidth means you will be able to achieve a higher data transfer rate which in turn leads to shorter download times.
+Having a higher bandwidth means you will be able to achieve a higher data transfer rate.
+With the help of IMDA and Wireless@SG, users can achieve a higher data transfer rate which leads to shorter download times.

 Benefits of Higher Bandwidth